-- Tyrosine – precursor used to form brain chemicals tied to attention and focus; shown in research to enhance multiple aspects of mental performance is distracting, multitasking settings
+- Tyrosine – precursor used to form brain chemicals tied to attention and focus; shown in research to enhance multiple aspects of mental performance in distracting, multitasking settings.

 There are various types of nootropics and their categorization according to mechanisms of action, effects, or market status.
 But the confusion is greatly alleviated by the fact that nootropics from different groups usually get along well.

 How to combine or stack nootropics properly is an art in itself.